RockingShip/untangle/README.md

 Extract essence of information and store/contain in fractal structures

-Content grows on-demand as parts of v1 get merged, currently at about 40%

 ### Welcome to the Wonderful World of fractal logic and computing

 _This might be a good spot to break the loop_